mantyni/Stock_Price_Tracker/README.md

 3. If using Gmail client you will need to enable less secure apps: https://hotter.io/docs/email-accounts/secure-app-gmail/

 4. Create Rapid API account and get key from https://rapidapi.com/.
-Within Rapid API you need to subscribe to realstonks.
+Within Rapid API you need to subscribe to realstonks stock price information provider.